-Spanish and Portuguese Courses marked with an may be repeated for credit because the subject matter varies.
-Spanish Span 101: Elementary Spanish.
+Spanish (SPAN) and Portuguese Courses marked with an may be repeated for credit because the subject matter varies.
+Spanish (SPAN) SPAN 101: Elementary Spanish.
 (3) Beginning Spanish for students with no previous exposure to Spanish.
 Development of all four language skills, with emphasis on listening and speaking.
-Span 102: Elementary Spanish.
+SPAN 102: Elementary Spanish.
 (3) Beginning Spanish for students who have completed Span 101 or equivalent.
 Continued development of four skills with emphasis on listening and speaking.
-Span 103-104: Elementary Spanish Conversation.
-(1, 1) Supplementary courses to Span 101-102 for students interested in additional practice in speaking.
+SPAN 103-104: Elementary Spanish Conversation I-Elementary Spanish Conversation II.
+(1, 1) Supplementary courses to SPAN 101-102 for students interested in additional practice in speaking.
 CR/NC.

+Pre or corequisite: SPAN 101 or 102

-Span 120: Workshop in Conversational Spanish.
-(1) Conversational Spanish in the Freshman and Sophomore levels.
+SPAN 120: Workshop in Conversational Spanish.
+(1 to 3 with maximum of 3)

+Conversational Spanish in the Freshman and Sophomore levels.
 May not be used to satisfy language requirements.

-Span 201: Intermediate Spanish.
-(1-3 to a maximum of 3) Intermediate Spanish for students who have completed 102 or equivalent.
+SPAN 201: Intermediate Spanish.
+(3)

+Intermediate Spanish for students who have completed 102 or equivalent.
 Review of grammar and further development of all four skills.

-Span 202: Intermediate Spanish.
-(3) Intermediate Spanish for students who have completed Span 201 or equivalent.
+SPAN 202: Intermediate Spanish.
+(3)

+Intermediate Spanish for students who have completed SPAN 201 or equivalent.
 Continued development of all four skills with emphasis on reading.

-Span 203: Spanish Conversation.
-(3) For students who have completed or are currently enrolled in Span 201, Span 202, or Span 276.
+SPAN 203: Spanish Conversation.
+(3)

+For students who have completed or are currently enrolled in SPAN 201, SPAN 202, or SPAN 276.
 Small classes designed to increase skills in speaking Spanish.
 Not for native speakers.
+Pre or corequisite: SPAN 201 or 202.

-Span 276: Accelerated Beginning Spanish.
-(6) Intensive one semester course designed for language enthusiasts who want a review or can devote the time required to cover two semesters in one.
+SPAN 275: Accelerated Beginning Spanish.
+(6)

+Intensive one semester course designed for language enthusiasts who want a review or can devote the time required to cover two semesters in one.
 Equivalent to 101 and 102.

+SPAN 293: Topics.
+(1-3)

-Span 293T: Topics.
-(1-3) Titles will vary.
+Titles will vary.